gruningzen202302/NetChallenge/NetChallenge/Domain/ObiquotusLanguage.md

     Office.Facilities

 Note: If the convention , or the configuration of the code automatically generates plurals adding `S` (i.e singular Person, plural Persons instead of singular Person, plural People) then the term Office.Facilitys will be used in the code meaning: a collection of Facility items.

+## Office Capacity

+In this Domain this concept

+    The bigger office

+means The office with the maximum Capacity for It's use.
+Therefor, It is measured in interger numbers (quantity of people able to use the office simultaneusly)

+A office can have more square meters , but some furniture can reduce the net capacity